web2py/py4web/docs/chapter-03.rst

     ``/apps`` folder only.
 Any modifications to the standard py4web programs will always require a full restart of the framework.

-The default web server used is currently Tornado, but you can change this behaviour with the ``server`` option.
+The default web server used is currently rocketServer, but you can change this behaviour with the ``server`` option.
+`Rocket3 <https://github.com/web2py/rocket3>`__  is the multi-threaded web server used by web2py stripped of all the Python2 logic and dependencies.

 .. _set_password command option: